cool-RR/cute-wing-stuff/README.markdown

 this `deep-to-var` script, and you'll get the full line and have the caret put on the next line.

-Suggested key combination: `Alt-Insert E`
+Suggested key combination: `Insert E`

 ## delete-line-and-home ##